Andrea Branzi, photo by Emanuele Zamponi

 Credits

-Concept and exhibition design: Toyo Ito
+Exhibition concept and design: Toyo Ito & Associates, Architects

 Curated by: Nina Bassoli and Michela Alessandrini